mark9064/pyamdgpuinfo/README.md

 ## Install

-`pip3 install pyamdgpuinfo`
+`pip install pyamdgpuinfo`

-Only linux is supported, using the amdgpu driver.
+Only Linux is supported, using the AMDGPU driver.

-Precompiled wheels for python 3.6, 3.7, 3.8, 3.9 and 3.10 are the default method of install.
-This means that you don't need cython or any other dependencies to install it normally.
+The library is written using Cython, meaning that Cython and and a C compiler are needed to build and install from source.
+Additionally, libdrm development headers are required.

-The library is written using cython, meaning that cython and and a C compiler are needed to build and install from source.
-Additionally, libdrm development headers are needed.
+Precompiled wheels for Python 3.7-3.10 are the default method of install.
+This means that you don't need Cython or any other dependencies to install it normally.

 ## Usage